-- Students should close windows, open window shades, and turn on lights.
+- Students should close the windows, open the window shades, and turn on the lights.

 - Feel door surfaces before opening.
 If the door is warm, do not open it: signal for help from the window.
 If the door is not warm, exit quickly.

 - Close, but DO NOT lock doors that are being passed through while exiting.